-Teachers must keep an accurate record of students' grades in accordance with the grading policy/plan outlined by the district; IHA-R Grading policy effective July 1.
-2022.
+Teachers must keep an accurate record of students' grades in accordance with the grading policy/plan outlined by the district; IHA-R Grading policy effective July 1,2022.
 All grades must be obtainable and earned.
 Academic grades cannot be reduced because of misconduct.
-When a student earns a grade below 70 on a progress report and/or report card the parent should be contacted by phone, email, or letter.
-Be careful not to limit a student's chances for success too soon.
-Be innovative with assignments!
-Encourage effort until the end!
-Offer multiple attempts for mastery!
+When a student earns a grade below 70 on a progress report and/or report card the parent should be contacted by phone, email, or letter (Appendix B at all grading periods).
+Be careful not to limit a student's chances for success.
+Be innovative and allow for grace with assignments.
+Encourage effort until the end.
+Offer multiple attempts for mastery, recording at minimum two grades weekly.